Etejerina/a-walk-in-python/day_2.md

 c = True
 ```

 As we said before, Python is dinamically typed, so the interpreter assumes the type from the type of the value assigened to that variable name.
-You can even change the tyoe after they have been set.
+You can even change the type after they have been set.

 ```python
 a = "Hello world!"